Petrie MSS 1.10

 Drower, Margaret S. (ed.), Letters from the desert: the correspondence of Flinders and Hilda Petrie (2004), 80-7 (OEB 154602).

-- The journal has been transcribed by Cat Warsi; Hazel Gray and the Griffith Institute Team have proofread it and prepared it for publication on this website.
+- The journal has been transcribed by Cat Warsi; Hazel Gray has proofread it, and Francisco Bosch-Puche has prepared it for publication on this website.